Jordan Bowery

 Bowery has previously played for Crewe Alexandra, Chesterfield, Rotherham United, Aston Villa, Leyton Orient, Oxford United, Milton Keynes Dons, Barrow, Bradford City and Doncaster Rovers.

+Born in England, Bowery represents the Saint Kitts and Nevis national team, making his international debut in 2025.

 Career

 Chesterfield

 Born in Nottingham, Bowery represented Derby County as a schoolboy but was not signed as a scholar and eventually moved on to Chesterfield.
 Bowery made his professional debut for Chesterfield on 30 August 2008, in a 1–0 defeat against Wycombe Wanderers.
 On 19 November 2009, Bowery joined Conference Premier club Barrow on loan for six weeks.
 Bowery scored his first goal in the Football League on 29 January 2011, in a 2–2 home draw against Bradford City.
 On 15 September 2011, Bowery signed a contract extension to keep him at the club until June 2014.

 Aston Villa

 Bowery signed for Aston Villa on 31 August 2012.
 He signed on loan for Doncaster Rovers in February 2014.

 Rotherham United

 On 10 June 2014, Bowery joined Rotherham United for an undisclosed fee, breaking the Millers' transfer record of £160,000 for Lee Frecklington in January 2013.
 He signed on loan for Bradford City in November 2015.
 He left Rotherham by mutual consent in January 2016.